ngzHappy/bd2/qt3rd_base_library/qca/readme.txt

-there is a bug @ crypto.pri
+there is a bug @ crypto.prf

 change windows to win32